Theatre of India: Improvisation

 Improvisational (also known as improv or impro) is a form of theatre in which the actors use improvisational acting techniques to perform spontaneously.
 Improvisers typically use audience suggestions to guide the performance as they create dialogue, setting, and plot extemporaneously.

 Many improvisational actors also work as scripted actors and "improv" techniques are often taught in standard acting classes.
 The basic skills of listening, clarity, confidence, and performing instinctively and spontaneously are considered important skills for actors to develop.

-Improvisational Theatre in India is largely used for educational, interventional and entertainment purposes.
-The traces of Improvisational theatre in India dates back to the 1990s with the advent of Forum theatre with Janasanskriti under the leadership of Sanjoy Ganguly.
+Improvisational theatre in India is largely used for educational, interventional and entertainment purposes.
+The traces of improvisational theatre in India date back to the 1990s with the advent of Forum theatre with Jana Sanskriti under the leadership of Sanjoy Ganguly.
 After that in 1999, a team from the US with Bev Hoskins and Mary Good introduced Playback theatre to India.
-Thus Playback theatre and Forum theatre began to take its shape in the remotest parts of India, such as Karur, Chennai, West Bengal, as well as Bangalore too.
+Thus Playback theatre and Forum theatre began to take shape in the remotest parts of India, such as Karur, Chennai, West Bengal, as well as Bangalore.
 Yours Truly Theatre, a Bangalore-based group, developed "complete the story", an indigenous format of improvisational theatre developed under the leadership of Ranji David and Nandini Rao in 2006.
 In 2009, they also developed another form of improvisational theatre called "mushyara theatre".

 In the late 1960s Badal Sircar introduced a new form of political theatre called the Third Theatre.
 Badal Sarkar's anti-establishment experimental theatre created a new genre of social enlightenment.
 He formed his first Third Theatre Group satabdi, in the year 1967.
 They used to perform Drama written by Badal Sircar in Anganmancha (theatre in the courtyard) in the Third Theatre form that break away from the tradition of One point view of the Proscenium and urged on the taking theatre to the people.